IQSS/dataverse/doc/release-notes/10339-workflow.md

-The computational workflow metadata block has been updated to display the link for the External Code Repository URL field.
+The computational workflow metadata block has been updated to present a clickable link for the External Code Repository URL field.